somedatapacket/docs.humio.com/content/integrations/data-shippers/logstash.md

 {{< partial "common-rest-params" >}}

 {{% notice warning %}}
-Logstash uses 9200 as the default port, if no port is specified.
-So if Humio is listening on the default ports 80 or 443, these ports should be explicitly put in the $BASEURL
+Logstash uses 9200 as the default port if no port is specified.
+So if Humio is listening on the default ports 80 or 443 these ports should be explicitly put in the $BASEURL
 {{% /notice %}}

 In the above example, Logstash calls the Linux `date` command every